Only an hour’s flight from Bangkok, Phnom Penh is not only easy to reach, but it also offers a very unusual golf vacation.

-Currently there are only around seven golf courses in the country, dwarfed by its neighbour Thailand that has over 230 course, but Phnom Penh has four golf courses all close to the city.
+Currently, there are only ten golf courses in the country, dwarfed by its neighbor Thailand that has over 230 courses, but Phnom Penh has six golf courses all close to the city.

-Cambodia however is recovering from the terrible Pol Pot regime of the 70’s, and although you cannot forget the horrors of this period, there is definitely a new Cambodia arising, partly helped by the number of tourists pouring into this relatively small country.
+Cambodia, however, is recovering from the terrible Pol Pot regime of the ’70s, and although you cannot forget the horrors of this period, there is a new Cambodia arising, partly helped by the number of tourists pouring into this relatively small country.

-Smart money says the best is perhaps the Garden City track which opened in April 2013, and was designed by Major General Weerayudth Phetbuasak who also created Suwan and Sea Pine in Thailand.
+Smart money says the best is perhaps the Garden City track which opened in April 2013 and was designed by Major General Weerayudth Phetbuasak who also created Suwan and Sea Pines in Thailand and Phokeethra in Siem Reap.
 Featureless rice paddies have been transformed into a course with many moguls, mounds and manmade hazards.

 Grand Phnom Penh Golf Club is located 20 minutes from town and has immaculate fairways, and manicured undulating greens.
 Nicklaus has made some significant earth moving and mounding are featured around the greens and as the course is relatively exposed especially late in the day, it can play havoc with your scorecard.